 - Bring to a boil, reduce heat to low, cover, and let cook for 20 minutes.
 Remove the saucepan or pot from the heat, uncover, and let it sit for 5 minutes.

-- Add the frozen peas and gently fluff the rice with a fork.
-Don't stir it.
+- Add the thawed frozen peas and gently fluff them into the rice with a fork.
+Don't stir.
 Taste and season with more salt if necessary.

 Video